Packed with the flavor of ripe summer blackberries, this Homemade Blackberry Jam is a seasonal favorite in our house!

 Can you use frozen blackberries?

 Absolutely!
 I almost always have fresh blackberries in the fridge during blackberry season.
 However, I’ve used frozen berries when I make this Homemade Blackberry Jam during the offseason.
-Just allow the frozen berries to thaw to room temperature before using them in this recipe.
+Just pull the berries from the freezer and let them thaw to room temperature before using them in this recipe.

 Seeds or No Seeds?